Coleridge-Initiative/big-data-and-social-science/06-ChapterViz.Rmd

 ------------

-One of the most famous discoveries in science---that disease was transmitted through germs, rather than through pollution--- resulted from insights derived from a visualization of the location of London cholera deaths near a water pump [@snow1855mode].
+One of the most famous discoveries in science---that disease was transmitted through germs, rather than through pollution---resulted from insights derived from a visualization of the location of London cholera deaths near a water pump [@snow1855mode].
 Information visualization in the twenty-first century can be used to generate